devmintorg/Module-3-Evaluation/README.md

 ## Automated CLI functions

-`npx hardhat highestbidder` - Show who the highest bidder is and how much they bid `npx hardhat tokeninfo` - Show what ERC20 token you are bidding with, including the token address `npx hardhat nft` - Show what NFT the contract is selling, including the NFT address and NFD id `npx hardhat timeleft` - Show how much time is left in the contract, returning the total number of seconds
+- `npx hardhat highestbidder`: Show who the highest bidder is and how much they bid
+- `npx hardhat tokeninfo`: Show what ERC20 token you are bidding with, including the token address
+- `npx hardhat nft`: Show what NFT the contract is selling, including the NFT address and NFD id
+- `npx hardhat timeleft`: Show how much time is left in the contract, returning the total number of seconds

 ## Use cases tested

-**Deployments**
+### Deployments
 - The contract is successfully deployed to the network
-- The contract must have an auction time in hours, ERC20 token and NFT (plus ID) upon deployment **Starting the Auction**
+- The contract must have an auction time in hours, ERC20 token and NFT (plus ID) upon deployment
+### Starting the Auction
 - The contract will successfully start when the proper conditions are met
 - The deployer of the contract must have given the contract operator access and the contract deployer is the owner of the NFT
 - The auction cannot be started by anyone other than the contract deployer
-- Bidding cannot start until the auction has been started **Bidding**
+- Bidding cannot start until the auction has been started
+### Bidding
 - Bidding cannot start until the auction has been started.
 - A bid can be successfully made by a user who has successfully approved the contract to send ERC20 on their behalf and that they have enough tokens
 - A user who has not approved the contract for ERC20 sending cannot send tokens
 - A user who does not have enough ERC20 tokens cannot make a bid
 - When a new bidder makes a new max bid, their address and bid amount are recorded correctly
-- A bid cannot be made after the bid time has elapsed **Ending the Contract**
+- A bid cannot be made after the bid time has elapsed
+### Ending the Contract
 - The 'finalizeAuction' function cannot be called by non-owners
 - The auction cannot be ended until the time has elapsed for the contract
 - The auction successfully send the NFT to the max bidder and sends tokens to the Owner in the expected amounts